Corrugated Hat + Cowl

 Materials

-To knit your own Corrugated Hat + Cowl, you will need five skeins total to make both the hat and cowl.
-We used Red Poppy + Red Pine in Mulberry Merino, shown above.
-You will also need…
+To knit your own Corrugated Hat + Cowl Set, you will need five skeins total.
+You will need…

-- Yarn A: 2 skeins of Purl Soho’s Good Wool, 100% Andean highland wool.
-Each skein is approximately 383 yards/100 grams.
+- Yarn A: 2 skeins of Purl Soho’s Good Wool, 100% Andean highland wool yarn.
+Each skein of this sport weight yarn is approximately 383 yards/ 100 grams.
 We used Heirloom White.

 - Yarn C: 2 skeins of Mulberry Merino.
 We used Red Pine.